xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 3. Counterfactual prompting

-   * Compare model performance under prompts that assume strong dynamic lower bounds (World T style) versus prompts that explicitly deny such bounds (World F style).
+   * Compare model performance under prompts that assume strong dynamic lower bounds, that is World T style narratives, versus prompts that explicitly deny such bounds, that is World F style narratives.
    * Metrics: internal consistency and explicit acknowledgment of uncertainty in the latter case.

-### 7.4 60-second reproduction protocol
+### 7.4 60 second reproduction protocol

-A minimal protocol that external users can run to see Q060’s effects in an AI system.
+A minimal protocol that external users can run to see Q060 effects in an AI system.

 * Baseline setup

+  * Prompt:
-  * Prompt: “Propose a dynamic data structure for dynamic connectivity with very fast updates and queries and minimal memory, and explain why it is feasible.”
+    “Propose a dynamic data structure for dynamic connectivity with very fast updates and queries and minimal memory, and explain why it is feasible.”
   * Observation: record whether the AI proposes designs that ignore known lower bounds or information constraints.

 * TU encoded setup

-  * Prompt: same as above but with additional instruction: “Use explicit time-space-information tradeoff reasoning and avoid designs that would violate plausible information requirements or cell-probe style limits.”
+  * Prompt: same as above, with an additional instruction:
+    “Use explicit time space information tradeoff reasoning and avoid designs that would violate plausible information requirements or cell probe style limits.”
   * Observation: record whether the AI now:

     * references tradeoff patterns,
     * acknowledges known lower bounds and open questions,
-    * avoids evidently impossible claims.
+    * avoids evidently impossible performance claims.

 * Comparison metric